Ultraconservatism: Germany

 The Conservative Revolution (Konservative Revolution) was an ultraconservative movement in Germany prominent during the Weimar Republic—between World War I and the Nazi seizure of power—with intellectual exponents such as Oswald Spengler, Carl Schmitt, and Ernst Jünger.
 Plunged into what historian Fritz Stern has named a deep "cultural despair," uprooted as they felt within the rationalism and scientism of the modern world, theorists of the Conservative Revolution drew inspiration from various elements of the 19th century, including Friedrich Nietzsche's contempt for Christian ethics, democracy and egalitarianism; the anti-modern and anti-rationalist tendencies of German Romanticism; the vision of an organic and naturally-organized folk community cultivated by the Völkisch movement; the Prussian tradition of militaristic and authoritarian nationalism; and their own experience of comradeship and irrational violence on the front lines of World War I. From the 1960–1970s onwards, the Conservative Revolution has largely influenced the European New Right, in particular the French Nouvelle Droite and the German Neue Rechte.

 Hungary

 In its first years, Jobbik held ultraconservative stances, promoting anti-communism and anti-globalism as some of its core tenets, though it became more successful as its views became more moderate.

 In religion

-In religion, "ultraconservative" is anti-secular, hatred of other religions or LGBTQ people, and fundamentalist.
+In religion, "ultraconservatism" is characterized by anti-secularism, fundamentalism, hostility toward other religions and opposition to LGBTQ rights.
 Unlike ultraconservatives in secular politics, religious ultraconservatives can use anti-nationalism as an extension of anti-modernism; Haredi ultraconservative Satmar is against Zionism; Islamic fundamentalists are generally opposed to nationalism.

 Christianity

 Catholic Church

-Robert Sarah, who was considered a likely candidate for pope in the death of liberal-moderate Pope Francis in 2025, is widely considered an ultraconservative view; Sarah is known for his staunch opposition to liberal theology, gender ideology, and what he sees as the moral decline of Western secularism.
+Robert Sarah, who was considered a likely candidate for pope (papabile) in the death of liberal-moderate Pope Francis in 2025, is widely considered an ultraconservative.
+Sarah is known for his staunch opposition to liberal theology, so-called gender ideology, and what he sees as the moral decline of Western secularism.